snarkmaster/folly-coro-safe/folly/coro/safe/SaferCoro.md

 ## How does it work?

-### Compile-time reference safety
+### Compile-time memory safety

 When you use `coro/safe` constructs, you end up telling the compiler -- through the type system -- a fairly precise lifetime contract for the objects you are referencing (details in `SafeAlias.h` and `Captures.h`).
 As a result, many common lifetime bugs become compiler errors.
 Briefly, when you intact with "safe" tasks like `async_closure` and friends:
-  - Value types like `int` maybe passed everywhere without restriction.
+  - Value types like `int` may be passed everywhere without restriction.
   - Child coros can refer to data owned by parent closures via wrapper classes from `Captures.h`.
 While there's a zoo of `capture` sub-types, in typical usage, you should take them by `auto`.
 They can wrap value &